santhoshbethi/myFocus_Chrome_extension/README.md

   - Content script runs at `document_start`, shows a small goal banner, and requests analysis automatically on each page
   - Injects a tiny page script (`page-analyzer.js`) to access `window.ai` Prompt API from the page context
   - Updates the banner with the recommendation (READ/SKIP) and score after analysis
+  - Starts a focus session timer when Focus mode is enabled; stores the session end (`focusEndAt`) and shows a live ⏳ mm:ss countdown on each page

 - Analysis pipeline:
   1) Prompt API (Language Model): instruction-style prompt produces Summary, Relevance, and Recommendation